singhrahulnet/GraphQL-Server.Node/README.md

 > Refer to the following screenshots to fire your **custom** queries and get the results from the server

-#### Check the schema by using 'Schema' tab on the right side of the screen
+#### Check the schema by using 'Schema' tab on the right side of the screen.
+Notice the circular reference of 'Post' in 'User' type.

 <img alt="Schema Information" src="https://github.com/singhrahulnet/GraphQL-Server.Node/blob/master/refImg/schema.PNG">